UTBootCampGroup2Project2/reward-bank/README.md

 ##  License

 The license for this project is MIT.
-For full details, refer to the license file within the repository.
+For full details, refer to the [License.MD](LICENSE) file within the repository.

 <br />